 Emotional literacy enables us to communicate and understand our emotions appropriately and effectively with others.
-When we communicate, we are not just talking and listening and responding to our emotional inner-world; communication is more complex and underpinned by sensory-awareness.
+When we communicate, we are not just talking and listening and responding to our emotional inner-world; communication is more complex and underpinned by sensory-awareness and neuroscience.

 Most parents know when they are happy their children are happy but what very few know is that their children, being more sensitive, absorb a parents emotional state, they also take responsibility for that emotional state.
 Children don’t have the confidence or the communication and emotional abilities to express their concern, so they kick off in the only way they know how to get attention.
 That might be screaming, hitting out or storming out of the room shouting “you don’t understand me” as they slam the door.

 However, we believe that there is another level of communication beyond what is conventionally described by sensory-awareness.
-We’ve used the phrase ‘energetic connection’, which could explain some of the fantastic experiences parents have enjoyed when being open to possibilities.
+We’ve used the phrase ‘energetic connection’, which would explain some of the fantastic experiences parents have enjoyed when being open to possibilities.
 This is fundamental in our work in parent/child relationships.
-See our latest article in one of the British Association for Counselling and Psychotherapy magazines ’Thresholds’ here.

-Our unique approach to support parents has evolved over 10 years and been co-created with 1,000’s of children, young people, parents and professionals working in homes, schools and Children’s Centres.
-The theoretical approach is a rich mixture of coaching, emotional literacy, Neuroscience, experiential learning and the work of Perls, Kolb, Jung and Rogers.
+Our unique approach to support parents has evolved since 2002 and been co-created with 1,000’s of children, young people, parents and professionals working in homes, schools and Children’s Centres.
+The theoretical approach is a rich mixture of coaching, emotional literacy, neuroscience, experiential learning and the work of Perls, Kolb, Jung and Rogers.

 - When you enter a room full of strangers you can feel comfortable or uncomfortable?